 Scots pine is hardy and adapts to poor soil conditions.
 This monoecious conifer tolerates drought as well as extreme cold.
-Very resistant to cold, down to -50 ° C, and to heat, this species establishes itself in a good number of stations that other trees do not. would not agree to occupy.
-Scots pine needs light, it will appreciate sunny situations, in light soil, a little acidic but above all not calcareous, well drained.
-Planting is done more in the fall, or even until April except during periods of frost.
-It establishes itself deeply in the soil thanks to its root system and its taproot.
+This species is very resistant to cold (down to -50 ° C) and to heat.
+A pioneer species, it's good for reforesting locations where other trees won't flourish.
+The Scots pine, heliophile, appreciates sunny locations in light, well-drained soil that's a little acidic, but hardly calcareous.
+Planting is done mostly in autumn, or even April except during frosts.
+It settles deeply in the ground thanks to its root system and its taproot.

 This resinous species was once highly valued by shipwrights for the quality of its wood.
 Nowadays, its wood has multiple uses in the fields of construction, carpentry, and the paper industry.

 Its flexible red-yellow wood is still used in construction and shipbuilding as much outisde, in the form of structural timber and framework, as inside, in the form of joinery and flooring.
 It is also used in the manufacture of pulp, plywood, pallets, and crates.

 Turpentine is made out of its sap, as is Scots pine essential oil, popular in alternative medicine.